 After an investment is completed, the information is recorded on a schedule called the County's outstanding investments, which is categorized by fund.
-This schedule is run on a personal computer macro, which generates a recapitulation showing all the investments outstanding, and maturity dates.
-Transfer form vouchers are prepared for each fund and attached to the electronic transfer forms to be entered on the County's Financial Accounting Management Information System (FAMIS).
+This schedule generates a recapitulation showing all the investments outstanding, and maturity dates.
+Transfer vouchers are prepared for each fund, attached to the electronic transfer forms and entered on the County's Financial System (MUNIS).

-Investment activities from Friday through Thursday will be entered in FAMIS no later than Friday, but in most instances should be entered within 48 hours after they arise to assure that records reflect the most accurate and current financial picture possible.
-After all investments have been entered into the system, the investment schedule must be reconciled with FAMIS on a monthly basis using Report 17.
+Investment activities are entered on MUNIS when the activity occurs and forwarded through workflow to the Manager - Cash Management and Debt Service for approval and then to the Director Financial Operations or First Assistant County Auditor or County Auditor for approval and posting to system.
+After all investments have been posted into the system, the investment schedule is reconciled with MUNIS on a monthly basis.
 In addition, the LGIP worksheet is reconciled against the LGIP monthly statement.
 These reconciliations verify that all investments have been entered correctly and are in agreement with the schedules.